Paul Sorvino: Career

 In 1993, Sorvino substituted for Raymond Burr in a Perry Mason TV movie, The Case of the Wicked Wives.
 He had earlier appeared as Bruce Willis' father in the weekly series Moonlighting and the "Lamont" counterpart in the never-aired original pilot for Sanford and Son.
 Some of his most notable film roles were caporegime Paul Cicero in Martin Scorsese's Goodfellas (1990) and Henry Kissinger in Oliver Stone's Nixon (1995).
 In addition to Goodfellas, Sorvino also played mob bosses Eddie Valentine in The Rocketeer and Tony Morolto in The Firm.

 Sorvino founded the Paul Sorvino Asthma Foundation; he intended to build asthma centers for children and adults across the United States.
 In 1998, he narrated the series The Big House for The History Channel.
 In 1999, he directed and again starred in (albeit playing a different role) a TV version of That Championship Season.

 In Hey Arnold!: The Movie, Sorvino voiced the main antagonist, Mr. Scheck, the CEO of Future Tech Industries, who wants to convert Arnold's neighborhood into a huge shopping mall.
 From 2000 to 2002, Sorvino had a lead role as Frank DeLucca in the television drama That's Life.
 He also starred in the comedy Still Standing as Al Miller, father to Bill (Mark Addy).
 Sorvino filmed The Trouble with Cali in the Scranton/Wilkes-Barre area of Pennsylvania.
 He directed and starred in the film, and his daughter Mira also acted in a lead role in the film.

 Sorvino played GeneCo founder Rotti Largo in the 2008 musical film Repo!
 The Genetic Opera.
 Working with Repo! director Darren Lynn Bousman again, Sorvino played God in The Devil's Carnival, a short film screened on tour beginning in April 2012.

-Sorvino's final motion picture The Ride will be released posthumously in 2022.
+Sorvino's final motion picture The Ride was released posthumously in 2022.
 Sorvino appeared alongside Dean Cain, D.B.
-Sweeney, and his wife Dee Dee Sorvino for his final performance.
+Sweeney, and his wife Dee Dee in his final performance.
 Sorvino's scenes were filmed in Jacksonville, Florida.